Monday, April 9, 2018

 vv.
 26-27: The first two verses place us at the time and sacred space of the event on which we are meditating and which we relive: we are in the sixth month from the conception of John the Baptist and in Nazareth, a city in Galilee, the land of the marginalized and unclean.
 Here God has come down to speak with a virgin, to speak to our hearts.

 v.
-34: Mary, faced by God’s proposal, allows herself to stand naked, she allows herself to be read to her very depths.
+34: Mary, faced with God’s proposal, allows herself to stand naked.
+She allows herself to be read to her very depths.
 She speaks of herself, her heart, her wishes.
-She knows that for God the impossible is possible, she does not doubt or harden her heart and mind, she does not count the cost; she only wants to be fully available, open, and allows herself to be reached by that humanly impossible touch, but one already written, already realised in God.
+She knows that for God the impossible is possible; she does not doubt or harden her heart and mind; she does not count the cost; she only wants to be fully available, open, and allows herself to be reached by that humanly impossible touch, but one already written, already realized in God.
 In a gesture of utter poverty, she places before God her virginity, her not knowing man.
 This is a complete and absolute surrender of self, full of faith and trust.
 It is her preliminary yes.

 vv.
 35-37: God, most humble, gives an answer; the all-powerful bends over the fragility of this woman, who represents each one of us.
-The dialogue continues, the covenant grows and is strengthened.
-God reveals the how, he speaks of the Holy Spirit, of the fruitful overshadowing, which does no violence, does not break, but preserves intact.
-He speaks of the human experience of Elisabeth, he reveals another impossible thing made possible; almost like a guarantee or security.
+The dialogue continues; the covenant grows and is strengthened.
+God reveals the how.
+He speaks of the Holy Spirit, of the fruitful overshadowing, which does no violence, does not break, but preserves intact.
+He speaks of the human experience of Elizabeth.
+He reveals another impossible thing made possible; almost like a guarantee or security.
 And then comes the last word when one must make a choice: to say yes or no, believe or doubt, dissolve or harden oneself, to open the door or close it.
-“Nothing is impossible for God”.
+“Nothing is impossible for God.”

 c) The Text: